The Cornell NanoScale Science & Technology Facility (CNF)

 The Unaxis SLR 770 Etcher (pictured left) cuts deep patterns into single crystal silicon substrates.
 The resulting features are used for microelectromechanical systems (MEMS) and biological applications.
 Etch rates up to two micrometer per minute and aspect ratios of 20:1 can be obtained using photoresist or silicon dioxide as a masking medium.

-Aloysha Molnar’s research group, Electrical and Computer Engineering, used the Unaxis SLR 770 to create packaging for integrated circuits with 3-D time-resolved imaging capabilities.
+Aloysha Molnar’s research group, Electrical and Computer Engineering, used the Unaxis SLR 770 to create packaging for integrated circuits with three-dimensional time-resolved imaging capabilities.
 These circuits image microorganisms and other biological samples with this proper packaging.
 A portable, flat, easily manufactured package enables the user to place biological samples on slides directly above the imaging chip.
 The chip was developed using laser cutting, photolithography, epoxies, and metal deposition.
 At CNF, aligning and adhering the chip to a holder wafer finalized the packaging procedure.
 The research benefits imaging technologies for microorganisms.

 The ASML 300C DUV Stepper (inset) is a photolithography instrument used at CNF.
 It is a projection printer that uses deep ultraviolet lens columns to provide a 4:1 reduction with a variable field size up to a 21-millimeter square.
 The minimum feature size is less than 20 micrometers.
 Wafer sizes of up to 200 millimeters can be accommodated, as well as smaller pieces.